Isu21842/toxicity-analyses/README.md

-# Template for analyzing toxicity
+# my setup for PRAW and PerspectiveAPI

 Quickly clone repo: